arduino-libraries/ArduinoBLE/docs/api.md

 ### `canSubscribe()`

-Query if a BLE characteristic is subscribable.
+Query if a Bluetooth® Low Energy characteristic is subscribable.

 #### Syntax